How much wedding photographers earn in 2020 (Survey Results)

 Wedding photographers should be able to charge more, based on their experience.
 The sad reality is, however, that due to the huge amount of competition, this isn’t always possible.

 The photographers consistently charging $6,000+ to shoot a wedding have established themselves well in their market, no doubt through years of experience and hard work.
 They are however, as the survey shows, in the minority.

 Wedding photographers are a dime a dozen – seriously, we’re everywhere.
 The barrier to entry of this industry is incredibly low – get yourself a decent camera and a few lenses, and you’re free to charge whatever you like to shoot a wedding.

 Whether you’ll do a good job is anyone’s guess, but my point is – us wedding photographers are stuck in a hugely competitive market, and we work our asses off to do what we do.
 Physically, mentally and emotionally.

 Don’t get me wrong, this is one of the best jobs in the world.
 Earning good money by making people so happy they cry – that’s priceless.

 …but I also believe that the majority of us are paid in accordance with our efforts, our experience and our responsibilities.
 Being in charge of documenting the most precious day of our clients’ lives – now that’s a big cross to bear.

-Will wedding photographers be able to continue raising their prices based on inflation?
-Or will we be forced to remain competitive by aligning our prices with our competition?
+Or will wedding photographers be able to continue raising their prices based on inflation?

 Let me know what you think in the comments.